kensanata/face/README.md

 # Random Faces

-This application goes through the files in the [elements](elements) folder and picks out one of each for every *element* of a face:
+This application goes through the files in the [elements](elements) folder for a given artist and picks out one of each for every *element* of a face.

 * eyes
 * nose